Bulgaria in the Eurovision Song Contest 2009: Competing entries

+Shows

 October selection

 The October selection took place between 2 and 23 October 2008.
 Three entries qualified to the final from each semi-final.
 A jury panel first selected one song to advance and the remaining entries then faced a public televote which determined an additional two qualifiers.
 In the final, the three entries that qualified to Bŭlgarskata pesen v „Evroviziya 2009” were selected exclusively by public televoting.
 An additional two entries, "Ready for Love" performed by Ivelina and "Razstoyaniya" performed by Moto, received wildcards and qualified to Bŭlgarskata pesen v „Evroviziya 2009”.